-- c. state whether they have been prepared in accordance with IFRSs adopted by the UK, subject to any material departures disclosed and explained in the financial statements; and - d. prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Company will continue in business.
+- a. select suitable accounting policies and then apply them consistently; - b. make judgements and estimates that are reasonable and prudent; - c. state whether they have been prepared in accordance with IFRSs adopted by the UK, subject to any material departures disclosed and explained in the financial statements; and - d. prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Company will continue in business.